 If job advertisements are anything to go by, it’s clear that marketers are expected to be able to have design skills by some employers.
 It’s likely that this is partly due to a shift within marketing to be increasingly digital-focused, and, as Rachel said, employers failing to understand the distinctions between the two roles.

 Marketers use data to create strategies that inform content creation.
-In a company that has access to both marketers and designers, the content will be written by marketers and accompanied by graphics that design has created.
-Maybe this is too simplistic a description, considering all the different experiences we’ve seen shared on Twitter, but that’s traditionally how digital content is created.
+In a company that has access to both marketers and designers, the content will be written by marketers and accompanied by graphics that design teams create.
+Maybe this is too simplistic a description, considering all the different experiences Twitter highlights.
+Still, that’s traditionally how we create digital content.

 While the majority of people might agree that asking marketers to reach a professional level in advanced design tools like Photoshop and InDesign is unreasonable, the increase in accessible and easy-to-use software and tools has meant that more marketers are dipping their toes into the design world.
 But what does that mean for the future of designers?

-“There are a wide variety of new tools coming out that are empowering marketers without design skills,” says Karla Rivershaw, Head of Marketing at Turtl.
+“There are a wide variety of new tools coming out that are empowering marketers without design skills,” she says.
 “But that doesn’t replace the need for designers whatsoever.
-If marketers are given the right tools, they can free up the designer’s time by doing the groundwork, and then the designer can focus on more high-level tasks, as well as acting as quality control for the content being produced by the marketers.
+If marketers use the right tools, they can free up the designer’s time by doing the groundwork.
+Then the designer can focus on more high-level tasks, as well as act as quality control for the content marketers produce.
 The two roles are separate and valuable but they will both need to evolve as we move increasingly digital.”

-Regardless of the wishes of a few employers and their job specifications, marketing and design will not be merging any time soon.
+Regardless of the wishes of a few employers and their job specifications, marketing and design experiences will not be merging any time soon.
 The truth is the kind of candidates who have significant experience in both marketing and design are extremely rare.
 It’s unrealistic and unfair to ask either profession to learn all the skills of the other just to cut costs.
-New, easy-to-use, innovative tools help marketers bridge the gap, but designers will likely remain a core (but separate) function alongside marketing.
+New, easy-to-use, innovative tools help marketers bridge the gap.
+Regardless, designers will likely remain a core (but separate) function alongside marketing.

 Subscribe to one or both of our newsletters